 Looking for a fish that will keep you smiling from the minute it enters your tank?
 Look no further!
-The cory catfish, or Corydoras Catfish- one of the most popular community tanks in all of existence.
+The cory catfish, or Corydoras Catfish- is one of the most popular community tanks in all of existence.

 Cory catfishes are some of my favorite fish.
 They’re so friendly and happy-go-lucky!